Related Gifted Education Web sites

 Center for Talent Development at Northwestern University

-Since the Center was founded in 1981, it has been providing testing and educational programs for thousands of gifted students each year.
+Since the center was founded in 1981, it has been providing testing and educational programs for thousands of gifted students each year.
 On the web, their goal is to help users gain access to resources on gifted education, from preschool through high school.

-Clarkson School The Clarkson School was founded in 1978 as a special division of Clarkson University.
+Clarkson School was founded in 1978 as a special division of Clarkson University.
 The program offers an opportunity for talented secondary students to begin university study a year early.
 Students attend classes with Clarkson Freshman and have access to everything Clarkson offers.

 Clay Mathematics Institute

 The Clay Mathematics Institute is a private foundation whose statement of purpose is to increase and disseminate mathematical knowledge, to educate mathematicians and other scientists about new discoveries in the field of mathematics, to encourage gifted students to pursue mathematical careers, and to recognize extraordinary achievements and advances in mathematical research.

 Since 1987, the Concord Review, a quarterly journal, has published 517 exemplary high school history papers by students from 41 states and 33 countries.
 The National Writing Board offers an independent assessment of high school history papers and sends the author a three-page response, with scores and comments, which she or he can send to college admissions officers or simply use for independent, unbiased feedback.